 Wind Breaker by Yongseok Jo is one of my favorite sports manhwa.
 The story is about Jay, a straight-A student and the student council president that comes from a family of doctors.
 They teach him that all that matters is excelling at school, but he wants something more… He discovers a love for cycling and joins his school’s biking team, the Hummingbird Crew, where he grows not only as a cyclist but as an individual as well.

-Wind Breaker is a series that is thrilling and adrenaline-inducing, but it's funny also.
+Wind Breaker is a series that is thrilling and adrenaline-inducing, but it’s funny also.
 It has a great balance of action and comedy, which prevents it from being one-note.
-The series also does an incredible job at highlighting the dilemma that many of us face in our lives: Do we do what we love or what’s expected of us?.
+The series also does an incredible job of highlighting the dilemma that many of us face in our lives: Do we do what we love or what’s expected of us?
 With a protagonist that develops incredibly over the course of the chapters and a relatable message, Wind Breaker is one that connected with me more than other sports manhwa or manga.
-If you are into streetwear, like me, you'll enjoy the outfits the characters wear in this series too.
+If you are into streetwear, like me, you’ll enjoy the outfits the characters wear in this series too.

 I love Wind Breaker for very similar reasons to Initial D (though it’s not a mere copy), which is one of my favorite sports/racing manga of all time.
 It has a similar premise, where an untapped talent gets pulled into a world of competition.
 Both become drawn to the thrill of racing and enjoy the adrenaline they feel during competition.
 They also connect with others that have the same passions they do, so they are relatively similar.
 This is something that is also prevalent in Yowamushi Pedal by Wataru Watanabe, which I talked about above.
 If you liked either of these series, you’ll enjoy Wind Breaker!